anegg0/gr0wing-hugo/content/posts/2013-07-08-emotional-minimalism.md

 Yesterday I had a panic attack after discovering a succesful website that attracts thousands of followers.
 The guy behind this blog crafts well-written, insightful articles.
 Everybody loves what he does and he does it much better than me, that&#8217;s for sure.

 While I was browsing his statistics I kept comparing the size of my blog versus his (sounds pathetic?).
 I was simply curious at first, then increasingly jealous.
-As it turns out, the bottom line of my investigation was pretty straightforward: &#8220;his audience is huge, and mine very small&#8221;.
+As it turns out, the bottom line of my investigation was pretty straightforward: "his audience is huge, and mine very small".

 No guy wants to come to that kind of conclusion, in any context&#8230; I&#8217;m sure my male readers will understand that feeling,  (others might be appalled by my lack of maturity, that&#8217;s OK).